 The choice of the stone is crucial for the continuation and the purpose of the work.
 A vein, a fossil, a special irregularity, every roughness is the beginning of a dialogue that creates the desire for design.
 The delicate chiselling and polishing of each of Jantien Kahn’s sculptures is painstakinglyand meticulously finished by hand.
 Jantien carefully works the surfaces of her sculptures, exposing the extraordinary colors and structures within the stone.
 She is able to project the stately qualities of the stone, connecting hardness with softness and liberating the hidden.

 Traces of time

 ‘Traces of time, growth and loss’ form a central theme in my work.
-In a very abstract way, my sculptures tell us about the succession of generations and the connection between past, present and future.
+In an abstract way, my sculptures tell us about the succession of generations and the connection between past, present and future.
 The cyclic movements in nature, as present in the seasons and the tidal action of the sea, are an important source of inspiration to me.

 I have always had a deep love and fascination for stones.
-Their antiquity and beauty are a haven of expression to her.
+Their antiquity and beauty are a haven of expression to me.
 The material ‘stone’ contains traces of a distant past.
 This raw material has its own pace and it can only to a certain extent be forced by time and the hand that works it.
 This pace corresponds perfectly to my rhythm, bringing the tranquility and determination necessary to my work.’

 Always the tension of bringing to the surface